 The Blues boss defended his decision to start with Andre Schurrle and suggests that he expected more from Fernando Torres when he introduced him as a second-half substitute

-Mourinho's side were level at half-time in the first leg, with Eden Hazard's penalty having secured a crucial away goal after Ezequiel Lavezzi had struck to give the hosts the lead at Parc des Princes.
+Mourinho's side was level at halftime in the first leg, with Eden Hazard's penalty having secured a crucial away goal after Ezequiel Lavezzi had struck to give the hosts the lead at Parc des Princes.

 "The first goal was a ball in an easy position.
 After the cross comes in we assist the striker and nobody fought the second ball in a crucial position.